Heathcote, New South Wales: Education

-Heathcote's government schools are operated by the New South Wales Department of Education and Training.
+Heathcote's government schools are operated by the New South Wales Department of Education.

-Heathcote has three public schools: Heathcote Public School (the oldest school in the Sutherland Shire opened on the 15 November 1886), Heathcote East Public School and Heathcote High School.
+Heathcote has three public schools: Heathcote Public School (the oldest school in the Sutherland Shire opened on 15 November 1886), Heathcote East Public School and Heathcote High School.
 The high school services Heathcote residents and also residents of the nearby suburbs of Engadine, Helensburgh, Waterfall, Woronora Heights and Stanwell Park.

-The high school is a leafy, modern high school which claims to offer "well educated" teachers and high marks for the HSC.
-In 2010, a year 12 student got an outstanding mark of 99.05.
-In 2015 a year 12 student also achieved the maximum ATAR of 99.95.
+The high school is a leafy, modern school which claims to offer "well educated" teachers and high marks for the HSC.
+In 2010, a Year 12 student got an ATAR of 99.05.
+Additional academic achievements occurred in 2015 when a student achieved an ATAR of 99.95.
 The school also has a very strict anti bullying policy.